splunk/observability-workshop/docs/servicebureau/billing-and-usage.md

 ---

-## 1. Understanding SignalFx engagement
+## 1. Understanding engagement

-To fully understand Observability Cloud engagement inside your organization, click on the hamburger top left and select the **Organizations Settings → Organization Overview**, this will provide you with the following dashboard that shows you how your SignalFx organization is being used:
+To fully understand Observability Cloud engagement inside your organization, click on the hamburger top left and select the **Organizations Settings → Organization Overview**, this will provide you with the following dashboard that shows you how your Observability Cloud organization is being used:

 ![Organization overview](../images/servicebureau/engagement.png)